 Managing overdue payments can be a huge challenge for dental practices.
 Patients often require more than three statements before they pay their bills.
-So it’s important for dental providers to have an effective patient payment collection strategy in order to reduce bad debt and protect their practice’s financial well-being.
+So it’s important for dental providers to have an effective patient payment collection strategy to reduce bad debt and protect their practice’s financial well-being.
 An effective way to drive timely patient payments is to send reminders via automated text communications.

-The practices will have their patient’s payment information on file so they don’t have to worry about typing in their credit card information each time.
+The practices will have their patient’s payment information on file, so they don’t have to worry about typing in their credit card information each time.
 This process creates a seamless experience for both your practice as well as for your patients.

 Empower your patients to pay quickly with Text 2 Pay so that your dental practice will collect more and spend less time on collections.

 There is a huge opportunity for dental providers to start incorporating text reminders into their patient payment collection strategy.

 The same automated technology dental providers use to send appointment reminders can help practices connect with patients to pay their balance.
 It takes little effort to activate patient payments by sending a reminder text, helping practices collect patient payments faster.

 Before appointments, send text messages that explain out-of-pocket costs.

 Help patients understand what they will be required to pay for every dental or orthodontic service scheduled.
 The majority of patients say they usually don’t know the cost of a healthcare service until they receive the bill, but most Americans say they want to receive automated communications to help them understand what is and is not covered by their insurance.